-To express an opinion on topics important to you send an email to Heathconnects@gmail.com with the subject ChimeIn: TITLE where TITLE is what you want to see as the heading.
+The purpose of Readers Chime In is to allow residents to express an opinion on topics important to them.
+If you wish to Chime In, send an email to Heathconnects@gmail.com with the subject ChimeIn: TITLE where TITLE is what you want to see as the heading.
 I will post it with your name. —Pat McGahan

 Community Action is pleased to announce our Older Adult Home